TheRacetrack/racetrack/docs/deployment/remote-docker-gateway.md

-# Remote Kubernetes Gateway
+# Remote Docker Gateway
-Once you have Racetrack up and running somewhere, you might want to connect it to an external Kubernetes cluster to keep your Jobs there.
+Once you have Racetrack up and running somewhere, you might want to connect it to remote Docker Daemon host to keep your Jobs there.
 In other words, you can distribute services between 2 separate infrastructures:

 - Main Hub - hosting core Racetrack services